Is a Pre-Law undergraduate major necessary?

 What is the median LSAT and GPA?

 The median LSAT score usually falls between a 157-159 and the median GPA between a 3.4 – 3.6.
 You can check out the specifics for last year’s class by looking at our 2014 Entering Class Profile.
+The 2015 Entering Class Profile will be available in Mid-October.

 Are there “cut off” GPAs or LSAT scores?